neondatabase/website/content/docs/introduction/extra-usage.md

 ## How does extra usage work?

 Taking advantage of extra usage requires no user action.
 Extra usage, if supported with your plan, is available by default.
-If you use more storage, compute, or projects than your monthly allowance provides, the extra usage is automatically added to your monthly bill, prorated from the date the extra usage was incurred.
+If you use more storage, compute, or projects than your monthly allowance provides, the extra usage is automatically added to your monthly bill.-

 **Storage**

 For example, the Launch plan includes an allowance of 10 GiB in the plan's monthly fee.
 If you exceed 10 GiB of storage at any point during the month, you are automatically billed for an extra storage unit of 2 GiB at $3.50 per unit.
 If you exceed 12 GiB, you are billed for 2 units of 2 GiB (an extra $7), and so on.
 It works the same way on the Scale plan, but with 10 GiB units of storage at $15 per unit.
-However, the extra storage charge is prorated from the date the extra usage was incurred, meaning that you are not billed the full amount if you purchase units of extra storage or projects partway through the month.
+However, the extra charge is prorated from the date the extra usage was incurred, meaning that you are not billed the full amount if you purchase extra storage units partway through the month.

 **Projects**

 Billing for extra projects, which are available with the [Scale](/docs/introduction/plans##scale) plan, works in the same way as storage.
 Extra projects are billed for in units of 10.
 For example, the Scale plan has an allowance of 50 projects.
 If you use more than 50 projects, you are automatically billed for an extra unit of 10 projects at $50 per unit.
 For example, if you use 51 projects, you are billed for 1 unit of 10 projects (an extra $50).
 If you use 61 projects, you are billed for 2 units of 10 projects (an extra $100), and so on.
-Charges for extra project units are also prorated from the date the extra usage was incurred.
+The extra charge is prorated from the date the extra usage was incurred, meaning that you are not billed the full amount if you purchase extra project units partway through the month.

 <Admonition type="note" title="How extra storage and project charges are prorated">
 The proration formula for calculating the cost of extra storage or projects purchased during a monthly billing period is: